 Our first day on the bike is dedicated to the best trails in Pila to get into the flow of things.
-Taking advantage of the chair lifts we’ll get to high altitude trails keeping away from the bike park.
+Taking advantage of the chair lifts to warm up with some flowy bike park runs then we’ll take the highest lift to reach alpine trails on the top of the resorts ridge line, to ride sideways off the mountain and down to Aosta.

 To put the cherry on top and finish in style we’ll be riding the magnificent natural trails around Aosta.
-After all the effort our legs have put out, today we’ll reach all the trails with the shuttle and only at the group’s request we’ll pedal.
+After all the effort our legs have put out, today we’ll reach all the trails with the shuttle and pedal only on the groups request.

 - Van Shuttles for all the transfers